 1. According to their report, there are no less than 72% B2B buyers that are willing to share useful content via email.
 This means that your emails are not static, and they don’t just end up in a spam folder.
 If people from your targeted audience receive them, there is a good chance they will also share some of your content via email with other people from their “social cluster.”
 In other words, your emails will be forwarded, something similar to the shares you get on a social network.

 2. For every dollar spent on an email marketing campaign, you get a return on investment of 44 dollars.
 This is a huge number, considering that other traditional marketing platforms cannot deliver such numbers.
 For instance, influencer marketing pays no more than 6.5 dollars for every dollar spent, a rate almost 7 times lower than what we can achieve with a successful email marketing campaign.
 This does not mean however that you should forget all other types of conducting marketing and branding.
-It means that email marketing should not be neglected.
+It means that email marketing should not be neglected and building your email list should be your top priority.
 It’s effective and as we are going to see in this article, easy to implement.